 Canadian embassies and consulates in Slovenia

 The vast majority of Canadian citizens visiting Slovenia enjoy a hassle-free stay in the European nation.
-Although there is no Canadian Embassy in Slovenia, you may wish to keep the Canadian Consulate of Ljubljana’s contact details at hand just in case you require any assistance during your stay in Slovenia:
+Although there is no Canadian Embassy in Slovenia, visitors may wish to keep the Canadian Consulate of Ljubljana’s contact details at hand just in case they require any assistance during their stay in Slovenia:

 Consulate of Canada in Slovenia: